-The general limitation period within which a buyer, being a consumer or not, must exercise his or her rights from a contract for the sale of goods is two years.
+The general limitation period within which a buyer, being a consumer or not, must exercise his or her rights from a contract for the sale of goods (movables) for lack of conformity is two years and, in the case of continuous supply of digital elements, six months from the end of the contractual term.
+Further detailed regulation applies (articles 554-558 of GCC).

 Tort claims are subject to a five-year limitation period starting from the day the victim became aware of the damage and the person liable to compensate him or her.
 The same action or omission may constitute breach of a contract and tort under requirements.
-Last, the general limitation period applying to claims is 20 years.
-Claims for unjust enrichment fall within this period (articles 554-558 and 937 of the Greek Civil Code).
+Last, the general limitation period applying to claims is 20 years and claims for unjust enrichment fall within this period (articles 249 and 937 of GCC).